Towing and Accessories

 - Pull the ball holder out of the hitch assembly.

 - Re-install the dust cover for the hitch housing and store the ball mount in a secure location.

 Regulations require all trailers to be equipped with tail lights, brake lights, side marker lights, and turn signals.
 To provide power for trailer lighting, a built-in 7-pin wiring connector is provided near the hitch support's wiring plugs for most types of trailers.
 Plugging in trailer wiring into the Model Y electrical connector automatically engages Trailer Mode (see Trailer Mode).
 It is the driver’s responsibility to ensure that all electrical connections are working and all trailer lights are operating before and during towing.
 You must perform manual checks.

 - Right Turn Signal and Brake Light

 Loss of trailer lights when towing may be the result of a fault in the trailer wiring or excessive power consumption by the lights connected to the trailer output(s).
 When this occurs, a red Trailer Mode icon appears on the touchscreen.
 Fix any issues with the wiring and/or reduce the number of lights connected to the trailer output(s), then toggle Trailer Mode off and on again.

 Impact on Range

 Towing a trailer increases vehicle weight and drag.
 As a result, driving range can decrease significantly.
-Although Trip Planner attempts to adjust estimates based on Trailer Mode, actual energy consumption may vary.
-Plan trip lengths and charging destinations accordingly.
+Although Trip Planner (if available in your market region) attempts to adjust estimates based on Trailer Mode, actual energy consumption may vary.
+Plan trip length and charging destinations accordingly.